-We specialise in dealing with invalid will cases, including invalidity due to lack of capacity.
-To find out where you stand call us for a free case assessment on 0808 139 1599 or send us an email.
+We specialise in dealing with invalid will cases, including invalidity due to lack of capacity – such as this real-life case study involving a son who successfully challenged his mother’s Will.
+To find out where you stand call us for a free case assessment on 0333 888 0407 or send us an email.

 A retired window cleaner who inherited £280,000 from an elderly customer has been jailed for 12 months following his failure to return the funds to the estate after her will was declared invalid due to lack of capacity.

 Cecil Bray originally stood to inherit his aunt’s estate, having been at her “beck and call” since 1996.
 Bray (himself a pensioner) gave up work to ensure that he was able to provide his aunt with “round the clock care”, which in itself was a full time job.

 In 2003 Mr Bray’s aunt, Mrs Spalding, who died in 2008, aged 98, executed a Will bequeathing the majority of her estate (including her home), to Mr Bray.

 In 2005 Mrs Spalding underwent a major personality change following a series of falls.
 She ‘excommunicated’ Mr Bray from her life and formed a close bond with Albert Pearce, her window cleaner.
 Mrs Spalding then went on to execute three more wills, all of which were in favour of Pearce.

 The final will was executed the year before she died.
 Mr Pearce insisted that he was not interested in Mrs Spalding’s money and he had in fact provided her with a high level of care in her final years.